Ebonsignori/Operating-Systems-Fall-2018/lecture_6 (9-4)/README.md

 ### Accessibility of System Calls
 - In UNIX are callable by C or C++ programs.
 - In Windows use Win32 API comes with any compiler written for windows

-## System Call vs System Program
-1. Small vs Large
-2. Process and Operating System vs User and Operating System
-3. A System Program may use several System Calls